OpenAtom-Linyaps/linyaps/docs/rootfs.md

   }
 ```

-The ll-box support two method to build rootfs, use native ro bind mount or with overlayfs.
+The ll-box supports two methods to build rootfs: using native read-only bind mount or with overlayfs.

-`container_root_path` is the work directory of ll-box.
+`container_root_path` is the working directory of ll-box.